Chapter 4 Working With Windows

 Taskbar

-The taskbar is located at the bottom of the screen (Figure 1A and 1B).
+The taskbar is located at the bottom of the screen (Figures 1A and 1B).
 The taskbar includes the Start button and shortcuts to some of the application software on your computer.
 The application buttons (or app buttons) are pinned to the taskbar.

 The user can personalize the taskbar.